 Staying active helps to protect against heart disease and strokes, and gardening is an excellent form of aerobic exercise.
 Although the intensity is lower than a gym workout, gardening usually lasts twice as long, and you can burn around 300-400 calories an hour when mowing the lawn or digging.

-As long as an activity makes you feel warmer, breathe harder and make your heart beat faster, activities such as gardening count towards the 150 minutes of moderate-intensity weekly activity that the British Heart Foundation recommends for a healthy lifestyle.
+As long as an activity makes you feel warmer, breathe harder and makes your heart beat faster, activities such as gardening count towards the 150 minutes of moderate-intensity weekly activity that the British Heart Foundation and World Health Organisation recommends for a healthy lifestyle.

 3. Reduces stress